Skip to main content

 Automatic Installation

 The SC Agent installs automatically when you create a new compute instance.
-No action needed—just wait a few minutes after creation, then access your console from the dashboard.
+No action needed—just wait a few minutes after creation, then access your console from the web console.

 Manual Installation